DavyLandman/portable8439/README.md

 ## License

-The code is licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/) and contains code from floodberry/poly1305-donna which is also under the public domain.
+The code is licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/) and contains code from floodberry/poly1305-donna which is also under a public domain license.